casangi/casadocs/docs/tasks/task_sdbaseline.rst

    .. rubric:: Update Weight

-   Setting the parameter *updateweight = True*, the WEIGHT column is updated as :math:`1/stddev^2` or :math:`1/RMS^2` of each baseline-subtracted spectrum, depending on the parameter *sigmavalue*.
+   Setting the parameter *updateweight = True*, the WEIGHT column is updated as :math:`1/(sigmavalue)^2` according to the *sigmavalue* parameter ("stddev" or "rms"), where "stddev" calculates the standard deviation of the baseline-subtracted spectrum and "rms" does the root mean square.
 The calculation is done with unflagged channels only.

    Note that the SIGMA column is not updated; it keeps the values of the input MS data.
 In case the user wants to refer to the